Choens/choens.github.io/_posts/2014-10-26-Announcing-Analytic-Toolkit.md

 ---

-title: Announcing: The Analytic Toolkit
+title: Announcing - The Analytic Toolkit
 author: Andy Choens
 layout: post
 category: R

-excerpt: Announcing: The Analytic Toolkit Project.
-It is a collection of project and file templates to help get projects done faster and in a more consistent manner.
+excerpt: Formally introducing the Analytic Toolkit Project, a collection of project and file templates to help get projects done faster and in a consistent manner.
 It is my attempt to follow DRY principles at the project level.

 ---